-Skincare Safe for Pregnancy; Blog Takeover by Grace of Alima Pure
+Skincare Safe for Pregnancy; Blog Takeover by Alima Pure

 Before having my baby, I was so overwhelmed by all the things.
 So much to learn.
 Kicking the toxins out of my skincare and makeup products was something I knew I should do… but…I never got there.
 Honestly, part of me didn’t believe the ‘natural’ stuff could work.
 Knowing what I know now, I’d give anything to go back in time and make different choices.